isaacotengdev/Medallion_Archecture_On_AWS/README.md

     -   Corrected data types

-    -   Enriched with lookups or joins
+    -   Enhanced using lookups or joins

     -   Consistent timestamps and formats